Rabadash8820/Retinal-Wave-Properties/README.md

 ## Latest Release - v0.1.0

-The latest version of MEA Cruncher will soon be available for download on my [personal webpage](http://dan-vicarel.com/).
-In the meantime, you can download the source and build it yourself in Visual Studio 2013.
+The latest version of MEA Cruncher will always be available for download on my [personal webpage](http://dan-vicarel.com/).
+You can also download the source and build it yourself in (only tested in Visual Studio 2013).

 **Note that MEA Cruncher is currently in development.
 It should be considered unstable and likely to change, significantly and frequently.**